fabogit/arch-install/arch-install.md

 ╰─`passwd`

+╰─`nano /etc/ssh/sshd_config`

+Add `PermitRootLogin yes`

 ...

-Check that `PermitRootLogin yes` is present (and uncommented) in `/etc/ssh/sshd_config`

-╰─`nano /etc/ssh/sshd_config`

 This setting allows root login with password authentication on the SSH server.

-Finally, start the openssh daemon with

-╰─`systemctl start sshd.service`

-which is included by default on the live CD.

 Note: Unless required, after installation it is recommended to remove `PermitRootLogin yes` from `/etc/ssh/sshd_config`

 ...

+start the openssh daemon with

+╰─`systemctl start sshd.service`

 get ip